 Proper business communication is a critical aspect of success in the consulting world, which is also why it is evaluated as one of the key metrics in a case interview.
 Whether it is through presentations, reports, or client interviews, the ability to clearly articulate ideas and information is essential for advancing one’s consulting career in top consulting firms such as McKinsey, BCG, or Bain.

-The Pyramid Principle, developed by Barbara Minto (a former McKinsey consultant), is a methodology that can help individuals structure their thoughts and ideas in a clear, concise, and convincing manner.
-This article will provide an overview of the Pyramid Principle, its key elements, and how it can be applied in both case interviews and business communication as a consultant.
+The Pyramid Principle, developed by Barbara Minto (a former McKinsey consultant), is a methodology that can help individuals structure and communicate their thoughts and ideas in a clear, concise, and convincing manner.

 What is the Pyramid Principle?